JosePamplona/Dockerized-Elixir-Workbench/README.md

 1. Modify the `config.conf` file in order to configure the project name and creation specifications.

+2. Modify the `docker/schemas.sh` file in order to configure the DB.

-1. In order to create a new Phoenix project, run the following command:
+3. Run the following command:

     ```sh
     ./app new